-What advice would you give to someone who has heard about Global Volunteers and is possibly considering volunteering on a program?
+What advice would you give to someone who may be considering volunteering on a program?

 I would say, take a chance.
 Take a chance on getting out of your comfort zone.
 Getting into a community that maybe you’ve never been to before, maybe a country that you’ve had a desire to visit.
 But take a chance on experiencing it from a different vantage point than a tourist or a regular visitor.
 Get yourself immersed in a community.

-How many trips have you taken with Global Volunteers?
+How many times have you served with Global Volunteers?

-I’ve taken twenty trips with Global Volunteers, ranging from south Florida where we worked with migrant workers to southwestern Minnesota where we worked alongside meatpackers from countries all over the world.
+I’ve served on more than 20 programs with Global Volunteers, ranging from south Florida where we worked with migrant workers to southwestern Minnesota where we worked alongside meat packers from countries all over the world.

 How is a Global Volunteer received in the community in which they volunteer?

 As a Global Volunteer, we are very fortunate because the Global Volunteers organization has built relationships with local communities long before I show up as a volunteer.
 So when you do show up, you’re a link in a long chain of volunteers.
 We’re well received, we’re recognized as Global Volunteers, the people in those local communities are warm and welcoming and we, in a small way, become part of a family and a community, in a short amount of time.
 For people considering Global Volunteers, take the chance.
 Do it.
 Step away from routine.
 Unplug, as we might say.
 Allow yourself to connect with real people in real time, away from computers, away from laptops.
 And just enjoy being human with other people.